-Sliding type Hinged type Rolling Remote operation indication on the bridge Indicator on the bridge Local operation only Remote operation indication on the bridge Indicator on the bridge Local operation only type (cargo between deck spaces) Watertight Below the Open at sea Х free dec freeboard deck Normally closed (2) Х X (3) Remain closed (2) × (4) (5) × (4) (5) × (4) (5) Weathertight / Above the Open at sea Х watertight (1) freeboard deck Normally closed (2) Х Х Remain closed (2) × (4) (5) (1) Watertight doors are required when they are located below the waterline at the equilibrium of the final stage of flooding other-
+Sliding type Hinged type Rolling

+Remote operation indication on the bridge Indicator on the bridge Local operation only Remote operation indication on the bridge Indicator on the bridge Local operation only type (cargo between deck spaces)

+Watertight Below the Open at sea Χ

+freeboard deck Normally closed (2) Х X (3)

+Remain closed (2) X (4) (5) X (4) (5) X (4) (5)

+Weathertight / Above the Open at sea Х

+watertight (1) freeboard deck Normally closed (2) Х Х

+Remain closed (2) X (4) (5)
-(1) Watertight doors are required when they are located below the waterline at the equilibrium of the final stage of flooding; otherwise a weathertight door is accepted.

-(2) Notice to be affixed on both sides of the door: "to be kept closed at sea".

-(3) Type A ships of 150 m and upwards, and Type B ships with a reduced freeboard may have a hinged watertight door between the engine room and the steering gear space, provided that the sill of this door is above the summer load waterline.

-(4) The door is to be closed before the voyage commences.

-(5) If the door is accessible during the voyage, a device which prevents unauthorised opening is to be fitted.
+- (1) Watertight doors are required when they are located below the waterline at the equilibrium of the final stage of flooding; otherwise a weathertight door is accepted. - (2) Notice to be affixed on both sides of the door: "to be kept closed at sea". - (3) Type A ships of 150 m and upwards, and Type B ships with a reduced freeboard may have a hinged watertight door between the engine room and the steering gear space, provided that the sill of this door is above the summer load waterline. - (4) The door is to be closed before the voyage commences. - (5) If the door is accessible during the voyage, a device which prevents unauthorised opening is to be fitted.